Uncover supply chain potential. Efficiency maximizes potential and it all starts with a detailed assessment from our experts.

 Data you can count on

 Approximately 95% of an average health system's purchase order (PO) lines are linked to product items managed in the item master file.
 In an ideal world, that item master data is unfailingly accurate.
 For UMass Memorial, their data was anything but.
-When the engagement began, it was found to be correct only 59% of the time, causing a major headache for supply chain staff.
+When the engagement began, it was found to be correct only 59% of the time, causing a major headache for supply chain management staff.

 The transformation team ensured that each item file contained the correct contract price, reducing PO-to-invoice errors.
 They also established a process for adding item file data to improve overall item file data integrity.